Jayne Archer

 Training, qualifications & experience

-After 20 years as a professional working with children, young people and adults across the charity, NHS, Education and Private sector I have developed an in-depth understanding of shared challenges and barriers that we all face as human beings.
-I have been qualified as a counsellor for around 10 years.
+I have worked as a therapeutic professional working with children, young people and adults across the charity, NHS, Education, community and private sector for over 20 years and developed an in-depth understanding of shared challenges and barriers that we all face as human beings.
+I have worked extensively across drug and alcohol, young people's mental health, domestic abuse & sexual violence/health services and have also held senior leadership positions in these areas.
+I have been qualified as a therapist since 2014.

 Why do I do the work?